-AirFlare transforms your mobile phone into a wilderness rescue beacon that provides search teams multiple ways to find you on and off grid.
+AirFlare provides search teams multiple ways to find you on and off grid in the wilderness.
 AirFlare adds no weight or bulk to your pack, works with limited or no cellular service, extends off-grid battery life to a week or longer and requires no user action to be searchable.
 Leveraging the cell phone already in your pocket, AirFlare is a low cost, easy to use, lifesaving tool you don’t need to remember to pack.

 When accidents happen, you can’t always rely on being able to signal for help.
 You don’t need to remember to turn on AirFlare before you head out, and no user action is required to be discoverable by a search team looking for you.